Ahsan-Hacker/Spy-Look/README.md

 ## Warning

-**MadCam tool is only for Educational Purpose.
-MadCam Tool is the responsibility of the person uing it.
-There is no responsibility of the owner of MadCam tool**
+**optical attack tool is only for Educational Purpose. optical attack Tool is the responsibility of the person uing it.
+There is no responsibility of the owner of optical attack tool**

 <h1 align="center">
 Happy Coding
 </h1>